|

 IN NORTH CAROLINA 28.1.07

-"Montreat - local artist Clay Martin is heavily influenced
+"Montreat - local artist Clay Martin is heavily influenced by the

-online group of like-minded artists (www.remodernists.deviantart.com),
+of like-minded artists (www.remodernists.deviantart.com), Martin is

-Martin is showing his work at Montreat College’s Hamilton Gallery."
+showing his work at Montreat College’s Hamilton Gallery."

 Ashville